Leonidas-from-XIV/slacko/README.md

 want with it, since it currently implements
 [100% of the Slack API](https://api.slack.com/methods)!
 How neat is this?
-And you can use it in your own code without worrying about the license one bit, since the [LGPL 3.0](https://www.gnu.org/licenses/lgpl.html) allows you, coupled with the
+And you can use it in your own code without worrying about the license one bit, since the [LGPL 3.0](https://www.gnu.org/licenses/lgpl.html) is liberal for re-use, coupled with the
 [OCaml linking exception](http://caml.inria.fr/pub/old_caml_site/ocaml/LICENSE.html).
 For realz!